 5. Performance of functions outside the demonstrable areas of competency;

 6. Failure to comply with the continued competency requirements set forth in this chapter;

-7. Violating or abetting another person in the violation of any provision of any statute applicable to the practice of art therapy, or any part or portion of this chapter; or
+7. Violating or abetting another person in the violation of any provision of any statute applicable to the practice of counseling, or any part or portion of this chapter; or

 8. Performance of an act likely to deceive, defraud, or harm the public.

-A. Any person whose license has been suspended or who has been denied reinstatement by board order, having met the terms of the order, may submit a new application and fee for reinstatement of licensure.
+A. Any person whose license or compact privilege has been suspended or who has been denied reinstatement by board order, having met the terms of the order, may submit a new application and fee for reinstatement of licensure or compact privilege.